akshjeetsingh0001/studio/DEPLOY_TO_MINIKUBE.md

         Copy the resulting base64 encoded string.

     *   **Encode your Google Service Account JSON credentials:**
         Your Google Service Account JSON key file needs to be base64 encoded.
 It's best if the JSON content is on a single line before encoding.
-You can minify it using an online tool or `jq` if you have it:
+You can minify it using `jq` or ensure it's a single line manually.
         ```bash
-        # Example using jq to minify and then base64 encode
+        # Example using jq to minify and then base64 encode:
         # cat /path/to/your/service-account-file.json | jq -c . | base64 -w 0
         # OR, if already minified and on a single line:
         cat /path/to/your/service-account-file.json | base64 -w 0